Almost optimal upper bound for the ground state energy of a dilute Fermi gas via cluster expansion: Absolute convergence of the Gaudin-Gillespie-Ripka expansion

 where $\mcC_{p,q}\subset \mcG_{p,q}$ denotes the subset of connected graphs.
 The factorial factors arise from counting the possible labellings exactly as in \Cref{sec.gaudin}.

 The last line of \Cref{eqn.decompose.clusters} is what we will call the \emph{truncated correlation}.
 We give a slightly more general definition for later use. \begin{defn} Let $B_1,\ldots, B_k$ and $W_1,\ldots, W_k$ be sets of distinct black and white vertices respectively, such that for each $\ell=1,\ldots,k$ we have $B_\ell \ne \varnothing$ and/or $W_\ell\ne \varnothing$.
-Then the \emph{truncated correlation} is defined as follows.
+Then the \emph{truncated correlation}\footnote{The truncated correlation is also sometimes referred to as the \emph{connected correlation}.
+In particular, this is the terminology used in \cite{Giuliani.Mastropietro.ea.2021}.} is defined as follows.

 for any connected graphs $G_\ell \in \mcC_{B_\ell, W_\ell}$.
 The definition does not depend on the choice of the graphs $G_\ell$.

 If the underlying sets $B_1,\ldots, B_k, W_1, \ldots, W_k$ are clear we will also use the notation